History, tourist information, and nearby accommodation

 The new design for the Bar called for niches on either flank of the opening on both sides.
 These niches were filled with statues of Queen Anne of Denmark and James I on one side and Charles I and II on the other.

 A row of iron spikes stood out atop the main arch.
 These spikes were used to display the heads of traitors throughout the 18th century.

-In the 1878 the Bar was removed to make room for the new Royal Courts of Justice, and to allow easier traffic flow.
+In 1878 the Bar was removed to make room for the new Royal Courts of Justice and to allow easier traffic flow.
 It was taken down, brick by brick, and eventually re-erected at Theobalds Park in Hertfordshire.
 Lady Meux of Theobalds Park was known to have entertained luminaries such as Edward VII and Winston Churchill in the chamber above the arch.

 Temple Bar was eventually dismantled once more and returned to London, where it was erected at the entrance to Paternoster Square, behind St Paul's Cathedral.

 Address: Paternoster Square, St Paul's Churchyard, London, Greater London, England, EC4M 8AD

 Attraction Type: Landmark

 Location: Immediately behind St Paul's Cathedral, separating the churchyard from Paternoster Square